erizocosmico/bindec/README.md

 ### Encode and decode

-After generating the code you will have in your package a file `yourtype_bindec.go` with two methods added to the type: `EncodeBinary` and `DecodeBinary`.
+After generating the code you will have in your package a file `yourtype_bindec.go` with four methods added to the type: `EncodeBinary`, `WriteBinary`, `DecodeBinaryFromBytes` and `DecodeBinary`.

 ```go
 // This is our type.